AMX International AMX: Development

 In the early stages of development, various different powerplants and engine configurations were studied to power the type; both twin-engine and single-engine approaches were considered.
 The use of US-sourced engines had been promptly discounted to avoid any potential restrictions on export sales of the overall aircraft.
 Amongst the engines examined were the Turbo-Union RB199 (as used by the larger Panavia Tornado), the Rolls-Royce Turbomeca Adour, Rolls-Royce Viper, and the Rolls-Royce Spey engine.
 In 1978, the Spey 807 model, which featured several additional improvements, was selected to power the new aircraft.

 Key features that were reportedly emphasised in the design process of the new aircraft were accessibility and survivability; the AMX had to be able to sustain a single failure to any onboard system without any performance degradation.
 To achieve this, key systems are duplicated and vital systems are protected; the use of cockpit armor was considered but ultimately discounted due to the expense involved.
 The detailed definition phase of the project was completed in March 1980.

 A total of seven flight-capable prototypes were produced for the test program, three by Aeritalia, two by Aermacchi, and two by Embraer, as well as two static airframes.
 The first prototype, assembled in Italy, made its maiden flight on 15 May 1984.
 This first aircraft was lost on its fifth flight in an accident, resulting in the death of its pilot.
-Aside from this early loss, testing progressed smoothly and without further incident.
+Aside from this early loss, testing progressed without further incident.
 The first Brazilian-assembled prototype made its first flight on 16 October 1985.
 On 11 May 1988, the first production aircraft performed its first flight.
-Deliveries of production aircraft to Italy began in 1988, the first examples were delivered to the Brazilian Air Force during the following year.
+Deliveries of production aircraft to Italy began in 1988, the first units were delivered to the Brazilian Air Force during the following year.
 On 14 March 1990, the prototype two-seat AMX made its first flight.